fitabigail/Lamborghini-Deals/README.md

 ---
 </br></br>

 The main purpose of the template choosed is to be build an website suitable for a car dealer easy to be remembered.
 LamorghiniDeal is built with the Bootstrap 5 framework (version: v4.0.0) has some jQuery plugin to give a nice look and functionality.
-The template use Google Font: **Open Sans** and **Pla yfair Display**, Font Awesome Icon to make the template.
+The template use Google Font: **Open Sans** and **Playfair Display**, Font Awesome Icon to make the template.
 Red skin colors  **#dc141d** and **#f0151f**.
 You must have to keep all these dependencies if you wish the template work same to you as preview.
 <details>
 Animate CSS
 Google Fonts